Yinka Ilori Enlivens a Café at Superblue in Miami With Wallcoverings Informed by Nigerian Parables

 Leather has been gilded, painted, and embossed for millennia.
 Bill Amberg Print pushes the ancient art form by digitally printing bull hides for upholstery and interior architectural use, apparent in his Design…

-Kvadrat Febrik’s fourth annual design showcase—a program typically featured at Salone del Mobile in Milan—has moved to a digital format this year.
+Kvadrat Febrik’s fourth annual design showcase and program typically featured at Salone del Mobile in Milan has moved to a digital format this year.

 10 Questions With… IIDA’s Ronnie Belizaire

 Ronnie Belizaire, president of IIDA’s 2023-2024 Board of Directors, discusses her career journey and IIDA’s role in advocating for workplace equity.

 See INTERIOR DESIGN’s 2023 Best of Year Awards Finalists

 INTERIOR DESIGN reveals project and product finalists for the 18th annual Best of Year Awards, honoring innovation in all its forms across the industry.

 Tadao Ando Puts His Spin on the Annual MPavilion Initiative in Melbourne

 Tadao Ando is the seventh world-renowned architect to conceptualize MPavilion, the temporary monument staged within Melbourne’s Queen Victoria Gardens.